NVIDIA/spark-rapids-tools/user_tools/README.md

       ```sh
       $ pip install -e .
       ```

+      Note that you can also use optional `test` to install dependencies required to run the unit-tests `pip install -e '.[test]'`

     - Using wheel package built from the repo (see the build steps below).

       ```sh
       $ pip install <wheel-file>
       ```

 3. Make sure to install CSP SDK if you plan to run the tool wrapper.